traderres/webClass/learnAngular/lessons/lesson03_addReportPage.md

-In this lesson, we will build this page:
+In this lesson, we will build this page:<br>
 ![](./images/lesson03_image1.png)

 ```
 Procedure
     1. Generate a component called add-report